samiralam/rules-compendium/docs/phb/1-playing-the-game/index.md

 #### Proficiency Bonus

 Add your Proficiency Bonus to an ability check when the DM determines that a skill or tool proficiency is relevant to the check and you have that proficiency.
 For example, if a rule refers to a Strength ([Acrobatics](/sources/dnd/free-rules/playing-the-game#Skills) or [Athletics](/sources/dnd/free-rules/playing-the-game#Skills)) check, you can add your Proficiency Bonus to the check if you have proficiency in the [Acrobatics](/sources/dnd/free-rules/playing-the-game#Skills) or [Athletics](/sources/dnd/free-rules/playing-the-game#Skills) skill.
-See “[Proficiency](#Proficiency)” later in this chapter for more information about skill and tool proficiencies.
+See "[Proficiency](#Proficiency)" later in this chapter for more information about skill and tool proficiencies.

 #### Difficulty Class